Perfect, effortless bread

 Saving money (but maybe not the world)

 A domestic oven baking one loaf is almost certainly less energy-efficient than a commercial oven baking many, so making your own bread is probably not entirely green.
-Then again, if your oven’s electric you could always switch to 100% renewable electricity.
+Then again, if your oven is electric you could switch to renewable electricity.

 -